rust-lang/book/second-edition/src/ch12-05-working-with-environment-variables.md

 Great!
 They passed.
 Now, let’s call the new `search_case_insensitive` function from the `run` function.
 First, we’ll add a configuration option to the `Config` struct to switch between case-sensitive and case-insensitive search.
-Adding this field will cause compiler errors since we aren’t initializing this field anywhere yet:
+Adding this field will cause compiler errors because we aren’t initializing this field anywhere yet:

 <span class="filename">Filename: src/lib.rs</span>